-- new rehabilitation and disability facilities, - residential development, - · public and private open space, and - development and improvement of services and infrastructure.
+- new rehabilitation and disability facilities, - · residential development, - · public and private open space, and - development and improvement of services and infrastructure.

 Frasers Property have acquired the area of the site identified by the previous Concept Plan approval as residential development.
-RRCS is separately developing a new hospital and rehabilitation centre to the Morrison Road frontage along with the "Recreation Circle" facilities adjoining the hospital to the south.
-Frasers Property is responsible for the development of the the proposed "Central Parkland" and detention basin.
+RRCS has separately developed a new hospital and rehabilitation centre to the Morrison Road frontage along with the "Recreation Circle" facilities adjoining the hospital to the south.
+Frasers Property was responsible for the development of the "Central Parkland" and detention basin which has been open to the public and is to be handed over to Ryde City Council.